wannabetvwriter

 Oh.
 That's right.
 The complete suckage that has been 2009.

-The (soon-to-be-ex) Hubby asks for a divorce.
+The (soon-to-be-ex) Hubby acts like a prick, suggests divorce as an option, I freak.
 A week later, I get a panicked email from my (now) boss.
 He needs me to start immediately.
 As in, the day he's sending the email.
 I just can't start that day.
 I'm in bed.
 Recovering.
 I don't think I can ever get out of bed again.

 I'm staying at my dad's at this point.
 And on one of the few times I venture out of my room I mention the email.
 My dad rallies me.
 This is the job I've been working toward.
 For a fucking long time.
 This is not the time to be knee-deep in a pity party.
 This is the time to divert my attention and "revel in what the Lord is bringing me."
 Dad's words, not mine.